EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * Sebastian.
 MPI test system.
 How to handle special MPI needs, see my [question here](http://discourse.mc-stan.org/t/gpu-ci-testing/2572/7).
 Guidance on what to do with MPI tests given they have to be disabled on some contexts.

-* Matthijs.
-Master's projects.
-I'd like to advertise two possible thesis projects for MSc students, here in Oxford: one on the reliability of VI and one on compiler optimisations for probabilistic programming.
-The idea is that both would involve using and hopefully contributing to Stan.
-I'd like to see if anyone has any suggestions / comments.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._